Prevention of Parental Alienation: How You Can Help

-If you are a therapist, how knowledgable are you in regards to recognizing and properly treating alienation?
+If you are a therapist, how knowledgeable are you in regards to recognizing and properly treating alienation?
 Most therapists with whom I have discussed alienation have only a vague notion of what alienation is, coupled with dangerously naive notions of how to treat it.
 Individual therapy for the child, for instance, only deepens the alienation.
 Huge mistake.

-Equally important, as Judge Marcus points out, training programs for therapists of all types and professionals who work with them—psychologists, social workers, religious counselors, family doctors, lawyers, etc,—must add information about the phenomenon of alienation into their basic required curriculum.
+Equally important, as Judge Marcus points out, training programs for therapists of all types and professionals who work with them—psychologists, social workers, religious counselors, family doctors, lawyers, etc.—must add information about the phenomenon of alienation into their basic required curriculum.
 If the training program you take or have taken does not yet include this topic, request that the topic be added.

 3. Relationship education

 Marital education that teaches healthy communication habits accomplishes two vital purposes.
 First, it increases the odds that the partners will interact in constructive ways.
 Second, knowing what respectful, open communication looks like enables a spouse to recognize when their partner is interacting in a way that is out-of-bounds for a healthy relationship.

 Emotionally unhealthy ways of talking, managing emotions such as anger, and making decisions together suggest a partner who is at risk for becoming an alienator, especially if the marriage should end in divorce.
 Look out especially for selfishness (it's all about me and what I want), criticizing, controlling, blaming, frequent anger, and raging.
 While all marriage partners who show these problematic behaviors do not become alienators, virtually all who become alienators do.